keithjgrant/keithjgrant.com/content/posts/2018/meet-the-new-dialog-element.md

 }
 ```

-For older browsers using the polyfill, this pseudo-class selector will not work, however.
+For older browsers using the polyfill, this pseudo-element selector will not work, however.
 In its place, the polyfill adds a `.backdrop` element immediately following the dialog.
 You can target it with CSS like this:

 ```css
 dialog + .backdrop {